-- 1. A Leadership Forum will be convened to carry out designated responsibilities of the Subcabinet. - a) The Leadership Forum will include from each agency, a designee with decision-making authority. - b) The Leadership Forum will review performance results for every Olmstead goal, review reports from workgroups, review public input to amend the Olmstead Plan and prepare recommendations to be considered by the Subcabinet.
-(See Article VII Section B for more details) - c) The Leadership Forum will have a charter to include information such as membership, alternative members, scope of duties, meeting frequency, and meeting minutes.
+- 1. A Leadership Forum will be convened to carry out designated responsibilities of the Subcabinet. - a) The Leadership Forum will include from each agency, a designee with decision-making authority. - b) The Subcabinet chair shall approve co-chairs for a two-year term. - c) The Leadership Forum will review performance results for every Olmstead goal, review reports from workgroups, review public input to amend the Olmstead Plan and prepare recommendations to be considered by the Subcabinet.
+(See Article VII Section B for more details) - d) The Leadership Forum will have a charter to include information such as membership, alternative members, scope of duties, meeting frequency, and meeting minutes.